Diving into winter hibernation

 When a pond or lake becomes hypoxic or anoxic, species such as snapping turtles and painted turtles change the way they use their metabolism for a short period of time.
 This extraordinary method of survival involves the turtle burning the calcium from their shell and skeleton to neutralize the lactic acid building up in their bodies from the lack of oxygen.
 When these turtles come out of hibernation, their bodies are often cramped up from the acid build-up.
 To counteract this, they bask in the sun to increase their body temperature.
 As their body temperature increases, their metabolism starts to kick in to break down the acidic by-products stored in their muscles.
 During this time, though, they move even more slowly than usual, making them more susceptible to predators.

 It is important to keep all habitats for turtle species safe.
 In addition to sites for brumation, turtles need safe places in which to feed, bask and nest.
-Habitat loss and fragmentation have impacted turtles across Canada, and all turtle species are now at risk.
+Habitat loss and fragmentation have impacted turtles across Canada, and all turtle species are now at risk or have a population/subspecies at risk.

 The Nature Conservancy of Canada (NCC) has protected habitat for eight of Canada’s freshwater turtle species.
 For example, NCC is actively involved in a number of initiatives to protect the threatened spiny softshell turtle, including habitat protection, stewardship and the restoration of protected areas in and around Champlain Lake.
 NCC is also a member of the Spiny Softshell Recovery Team.
 The team coordinates volunteers from SOS Turtles, which is involved in turtle spawning site cleanups, nest monitoring and eggshell collection each fall (this information is used to survey the number of turtles born at each nest site).